 Step four: implementing the framework

 When you have a clear and organized competency framework, you are ready to get the ball rolling with your plan.
 It’s best to be transparent and honest when discussing competencies with every involved party.
-By doing so will ensure that everyone is on the same page every step of the way.
+Doing so will ensure that everyone is on the same page every step of the way.

 Benefits of running strong competency management